The DCR and the Massachusetts Department of Public Health have issued a health advisory for persons consuming Quabbin fish.

 - Chumming is Prohibited

-- Access is permitted during daylight hours along designated shorelines from Gates 8 to 16A, and from Gates 22 to 44.
+- Daylight hours access is permitted during the Quabbin Fishing Season along designated shorelines from Gates 8 to 16A, and from Gates 22 to 44.

 - Nighttime pedestrian fishing access for the Quabbin Reservation is allowed with a permit through Gates 16, 31, 33, 35, 41, & 43 during the period of one hour past sunset to one hour before sunrise.
 Click here for Quabbin Reservation Night Access permit application.